 The third time an offence is committed a Penalty Notice will not be issued and local authorities will need to consider other available measures to address the absence concerns.
 This may mean that cases are presented before a Magistrate's Court.

 Prosecution can result in criminal records and fines of up to £2,500.

-Cases found guilty in the Magistrates' Court can show on the parent's future DBS certificate due to 'failure to safeguard a child's education'.
+Cases found guilty in the Magistrates' Court can show on the parent's future DBS

-Appendix C - Request to Issue a Penalty Notice for Unauthorised Absence/Irregular Attendance
+Appendix C - Request to Issue a

+Penalty Notice for Unauthorised Absence/Irregular Attendance

 Name of child

 Date of birth

 Name of parent/s to be included in the Meeting

 Date of birth of parent/s

 Address of child

 Address of parent if different

 Other agencies working with the Child/Family

 le: Social Care, Supporting Families, CAMHS

 What is their plan to support attendance?

-Conv

 Prior to Attendance Support meeting To be completed by school Copy attached (✓)

 Number of Letters sent to parents

 Number of Home visits conducted

 Number of phone calls made